jim-og/aoc-24-rs/README.md

 1. Day 5 has an example of sorting with a custom predicate.
 1. Day 7 might be the most concise AoC solution I've done?
 The parse fn is a nice split, cast, and collect example.
 1. Day 10, I accidently solved Part 2 first before understanding the rules of Part 1.
 This day has a nice example of using `fold` to accumulate two results.
+1. Day 11 has two different solutions for the same problem.
+The first, for Part 1, is influenced by the problem description and maintains a vector of pebbles which split and remain in order.
+Whilst easier to reason about conceptually, it's too inefficient for Part 2.
+The second solution ignores ordering, as it isn't relevant, and just keeps a count of how many pebbles there are for each value.